mongodb/docs/source/reference/javascript.rst

                      </reference/operators>`.

    :returns: One document that satisfies the query specified as the
-             argument to this function.
+             argument to this method.

-   If multiple documents satisfy the query, this method returns the first document according to the :term:`natural order` or insertion order in :term:`capped collections <capped collection>`.
+   Returns only one document that satisfies the specified query.
+If multiple documents satisfy the query, this method returns the first document according to the :term:`natural order` which reflects the order of documents on the disc.
+In :term:`capped collections
+   <capped collection>`, natural order is the same as insertion order.

 .. js:function:: findAndModify()